keycloak/keycloak-containers/server/README.md

 #### What happen under the hood?

-Both OpenShift templates use `dns.DNS_PING` under the hood.
+Both OpenShift templates use `dns.DNS_PING` under the hood and configure an [headless `Service` with selector](https://docs.okd.io/3.11/architecture/core_concepts/pods_and_services.html#headless-services).
+Headless service is required to let OpenShift set up an `EndPoint` with DNS configuration returning one `A` records by running Keycloak pod.
+This behavior is indeed required to enable correctly the `dns.DNS_PING` discovery protocol.

 Here's an equivalent docker-based command that OpenShift is invoking:

     docker run \
     -e JGROUPS_DISCOVERY_PROTOCOL=dns.DNS_PING -e \